Iki07/Sapice/README.md

 - **Visitors** can access the site to view dog profiles and read blog posts.
 - **Editors** have the ability to create and edit blog posts and related images.
 - **Admins** can perform all tasks, including user management and content moderation.
-A demo admin account will soon be available for previewing the admin panel functionalities without the ability to make changes.
+A demo admin account is available for previewing the admin panel functionalities with limited access rights and without the ability to make changes (https://sapice.etl.yt/Sapice_admin/login.php; user: pera@test.com; password: 12345).

 ## Features
 - Management of dog profiles with comprehensive details.